-The Ladbrokes Northwest Football Awards is delighted to be supporting the Darby Rimmer Foundation in 2019.
+The Ladbrokes Northwest Football Awards was delighted to support the Darby Rimmer Foundation at the 2019 Awards.

 Former Liverpool, Rochdale and Bolton Wanderers footballer, Stephen Darby, together with his close friend and former British Forces veteran, Chris Rimmer, set up the Darby Rimmer MND Foundation after Stephen’s sudden retirement from football in September last year, on being diagnosed with motor neurone disease (MND), aged just 29.